310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 {% endbubble %}

 {% bubble Shinobu %}
 I-I apologize.
-I did not expect anyone not to know about it, and no-one asked me about it either…
+I did not expect anyone not to know about it, and nobody asked me about it, either…
 {% endbubble %}

 ## Chapter 3

-{% bubble Subaru %}
+{% bubble Subaru frown %}
 I'm worried about you guys… You sure you're gonna be okay like this?

 Chi~chan-senpai is gonna graduate in less than a year from now — he can't keep carrying you around, y’know?